sa-mamun/Mini-Blog/README.md

 3. Third, change connection string inside web.config
 4. No need to create table.
 I also added seed for Admin account and Role for both Admin, User.
 Applied Role Base Authorization
 5. Just run the project and seed will be applied.
-6. Defaul Admin emai: admin@gmail.com and password: M@mun009
+6. Defaul Admin email: admin@gmail.com and password: M@mun009
 7. Admin can add additional admin from admin panel.
 Password is same for all admin by default.